example42/puppet-tp/README.md

     }

 If you specify a file name after the application name in the title, separated by ```::```, that file is placed in the "base" configuration dir:

     # This manages /etc/ssh/ssh_config
     tp::conf { 'openssh::ssh_config':
+      [...]
+    }

+If you explicitly set a path, that path is used and the title is ignored (be sure, anyway, to refer to a supported application and is not duplicated in your catalog):

+    # This manages /etc/ssh/ssh_config
+    tp::conf { 'openssh::ssh_config':